Tools

 Executing LINQ Queries in PowerShell – Part 2

-And we’re back!
-Ok, so in the last blog we began a conversation about delegates and using LINQ in PowerShell.
-In today’s post, I’m going to give an example of how it can be incredibly useful.
-Let’s talk about Joins.
-Joins In my line of work, I’m constantly running into the need to combine datasets from multiple sources that relate to each other and pull out some specific properties.
+In my line of work, I’m constantly running into the need to combine datasets from multiple sources that relate to each other and pull out some specific properties.
 Say you have two internal services, one which is used to track production status and another which is used to monitor whether machines are online.
+To demonstrate this, let’s initialize some mock data once again.

 David Jones